This site requires a more recent version of Adobe Flash Player to function properly.

 Nasonex & Other Anti-Infectives

-Merck's Nasonex and Other Anti-Infectives Sales : We expect the Merck's revenues from anti-infective drugs to increase from roughly $11 billion in 2013 to around $12.5 billion by the end of our forecast period.
+Merck's Nasonex and Other Anti-Infectives Sales : We expect the Merck's revenues from anti-infective drugs to increase from roughly $9.45 billion in 2014 to around $11.8 billion by the end of our forecast period.
 However, there could be an upside of roughly 5% if this figure was to reach $14.5 billion instead.
-This could happen if drugs and vaccines like Isentress and Gardasil expand rapidly overseas.
+This could happen if drugs and vaccines such as Isentress and Gardasil expand rapidly overseas.

-- Merck's Gross Margin: We expect Merck's gross margin to remain more or less around current levels of a little over 72%.
-However, there could be 5% downside to our price estimate if margins were to fall further to 69% as Merck's revenue growth continues to remain under pressure.
-On the other hand there could be an upside of a similar order if these margins were to increase to 76%, a level seen in 2009.
+- Merck's Gross Margin: We expect Merck's gross margin to remain more or less around current levels of about 70%.
+However, there could be 5% downside to our price estimate if margins were to fall further to 66% as Merck's revenue growth continues to remain under pressure.
+On the other hand there could be an upside of more than 5% if these margins were to increase to 76%, a level seen in 2012.

 Merck is currently the world's second largest pharmaceutical company after Pfizer in terms of revenues.
 The company delivers innovative health care solutions through its prescription medicines, vaccines, biologic therapies, animal health and consumer care products which it markets directly and through its joint ventures.
 The firm's operations are managed through the company's four main divisions, namely Pharmaceutical, Animal Health, Consumer Care and the Alliances division.